open-power/op-benchmark-recipes/standard-benchmarks/CPU/SPEC-cpu2006/readme.md

 Please refer to URL:
 https://developer.ibm.com/linuxonpower/advance-toolchain/advtool-installation/

-Currently advance toolchain is version 11.0.
+Currently advance toolchain is at version 11.0.
 Version 9.0 has been tested to run IBM binary for SPEC CPU2006.

-*Note: download and install Advanced Toolchain is expected to be slow.*
+>*Note: download and install Advanced Toolchain is expected to be slow.*

 #### 2. Install IBM XLC and XLF runtime and addons packages
 Download and install IBM XLC runtime version 13.1.5: